joykabir/joykabir.github.io/content/posts/how-to-revoke-a-gpg-key.md

 ---
-title: "How to Revoke a GPG Key" date = '2025-10-20T21:41:26+02:00'
+title: "How to Revoke a GPG Key"
+date: '2025-10-20T21:41:26+02:00'
 draft: false
 tags: ["gpg", "security", "tutorial"]
 categories: ["Security"]
 ---

-# How to Revoke a GPG Key

-I sometimes feel to have a concise guide to revoke and remove properly GPG keys.
-It is import to understand that we should revoke a key before directly deleting.
-Once the private key is deleted, revocation is only possible if you have a revocation certificate.
+I sometimes feel to have a concise guide that explains how to revoke and remove properly GPG keys.
+Once a private key is deleted, revocation is hard and is only possible if you have a revocation certificate.

 Note: GPG 2.1+ automatically generates revocation certificates in ~/.gnupg/openpgp-revocs.d/ when creating key pairs.